malicexmaple/BnbPotFrontend-1/replit.md

 ## Overview

 BNBPOT.COM is a crypto gambling platform focused on jackpot-style gaming where the winner takes all.
-The application provides a real-time, interactive gaming experience with blockchain integration for provably fair gameplay.
+The application provides a real-time, interactive gaming experience currently running in **DEMO MODE** (simulated blockchain).
 The platform features a dark-themed, gaming-first interface optimized for rapid decision-making and extended viewing sessions.

 The application is built as a full-stack TypeScript monorepo with a React frontend, Express backend, and PostgreSQL database.
 It follows a modern web architecture with real-time capabilities for live game state updates and player interactions.

+**Current Status** (November 21, 2025):
+- ✅ Demo mode fully functional with simulated betting
+- ✅ Real-time WebSocket updates for all users
+- ✅ Authentication gates (wallet + account + terms required for betting)
+- ✅ Game viewing available to everyone (read-only for non-authenticated)
+- ⏸️ Blockchain integration documented but not implemented (see BLOCKCHAIN_INTEGRATION_ROADMAP.md)

 ## User Preferences